WellseeC/rcos-status-updates/fall_2018/week_11.md

 ## Last Week's Accomplishments

-Preparing the presentation, and continuing on the forward declaration issue, need a few more days to complete it.
+Preparing the presentation, and continuing on the forward declaration issue, just needs a few more days to complete it.

 ## This Week's Plan